 However Jeanneret was shortly afterwards engaged to nurse a Mme.
 Lenoir, an old lady who was suffering from inflamation of the lungs.
 She too died, and then Jeanneret leased a furnished room front.
 M. Gross, a retired schoolmaster, with whom lived Mme.
 However, his widowed daughter.
-Again Marie obtained an engagement, this lime to nurse Mine.
+Again Marie obtained an engagement, this time to nurse Mine.
 Bourcart, a lady who lived at la Boissiere, a country house near Geneva.
 Four days after she entered on her duties Mme.
 Boucart had a “crisis,” accompanied by delirium and vomitings, and Jeanneret told the servants that their mistress would die young like her brother.
 When Mme.
-Bourcart became a Utile better she showed a strong repugnance to Jeanneret, and would not have the nurse near her, and as Monsieur Bourcart had begun to suspect that she was playing some tricks with the medicines, she was sent away. lie remarked one evening that a certain bottle of medicine, of which he knew his wife had taken several doses during the day, bad not diminished in volume.
+Bourcart became a little better she showed a strong repugnance to Jeanneret, and would not have the nurse near her, and as Monsieur Bourcart had begun to suspect that she was playing some tricks with the medicines, she was sent away.
+He remarked one evening that a certain bottle of medicine, of which he knew his wife had taken several doses during the day, bad not diminished in volume.
 He put the bottle aside, but took no further steps, for though he distrusted Jeanneret it had not then occurred to him that she was a poisoner.
 She went back to her lodgings, and M. Gross and Mme.
 Bouvier, whose confidence she had already gained, invited her to live with them on pension.

 Three days later Mme.
-Mouvier fell ill, Mini so rapidly grew worse that it was deemed necessary to call in two physicians, Drs.
+Mouvier fell ill, and so rapidly grew worse that it was deemed necessary to call in two physicians, Drs.
 Lombard and Goudet.
-They look it to be a case of congestion of the of the brain, albeit Dr. Lombard several times observed that it presented symptoms the like of which he had never seen before.
+They look it to be a case of congestion of the brain, albeit Dr. Lombard several times observed that it presented symptoms the like of which he had never seen before.
 She died on May 22, 1868.
 Her father, after nursing her a few days, had also been taken ill; his illness followed precisely the same course as hers, and, like hers, ended fatally.
 They were killed, as was afterwards abundantly proved, by atropine, morphine and antimony.
 During their sickness one of their relations, a Mme.
 Legeret, after drinking a glass of eau sucreé given to her by Jeanneret, became so seriously indisposed that she had to be taken home in a cab.
 The doctor who was called in recognized symptoms of belladonna poisoning, but thinking that Mme.
 Legeret had swallowed by mistake some atropine intended for external use, he did not suspect foul play.
 Proper remedies were administered, and after a severe struggle she recovered.

 Jeanneret next took up her abode at the Pension Desarzens, and made the acquaintance of Mile.
 Fritzges who, one day after drinking a glass of lemonade, given to her by the garde malade, became delirious and terribly ill.
 The doctor who was called in, recognized symptoms of poisoning by belladonna and suspecting foul play, ordered her immediate removal to the cantonal hospital.
 Doctor Rapin, of the hospital, made a similar diagnosis. he had heard of Jeanneret before.
 She never went into a house whether as guest or nurse, that a death did not follow.
 He communicated his suspicious, together with a sketch of Jeanneret’s career, to the procureur general, who for with had her arrested.
 A long inquiry followed; the bodies of her supposed victims were exhumed.
-Marie was examined in secret, and after a prolonged inquiry she was placed on her trial The charge against her was that in 1807, and 1818 she had attempted, in the.
-Canton of Geneva, the lives (1,) Douise Junod; (2,) Jeanne Gay; (3,) Jenny Julie Juvet; (4,) Louise Henriette; (5,) Mme.
+Marie was examined in secret, and after a prolonged inquiry she was placed on her trial.
+The charge against her was that in 1867, and 1868 she had attempted, in the Canton of Geneva, the lives (1,) Douise Junod; (2,) Jeanne Gay; (3,) Jenny Julie Juvet; (4,) Louise Henriette; (5,) Mme.
 Bourcart; (6,) Jacques Gros; (7,) Julie Bonvier; (8,) Mme.
 Legeret; (9,) Demoiselle Fritzges.
 There were several other charges that might have been brought against her, but as the relatives of the persons whom she may have poisoned did not suspect foul play the bodies were not exhumed, and the attempts she had made in the canton Vaud did not fall within the jurisdiction of the tribunal of Geneva.

-Before the trial began the Judge’s instruction entered the accused to be examined by three exports in mental disease, for it was hardly concieveable that any sane person could be guilty of the series of purposeless and diabolical crimes imputed to Marie Jeanneret.
-After a long investigation the experts came unanimously to the conclusion that there was discernable in her no sign of feeble-mindedness or mental alienation.
+Before the trial began the Judge’s instruction entered the accused to be examined by three experts in mental disease, for it was hardly conceivable that any sane person could be guilty of the series of purposeless and diabolical crimes imputed to Marie Jeanneret.
+After a long investigation the experts came unanimously to the conclusion that there was discernible in her no sign of feeble-mindedness or mental alienation.
 She was found guilty of murdering six persons and attempting to murder two others by administering to them poisonous drugs.
 But as the jury gave for the benefit, of “extenuating circumstances” the court could pronounce no heavier sentence than twenty years imprisonment.
-At that lime death was the penalty of unqualified murder in the canton of Geneva, and if Marie had been a man she would most assuredly have lost her head.
+At that time death was the penalty of unqualified murder in the canton of Geneva, and if Marie had been a man she would most assuredly have lost her head.
 But the jury could not bring their minds to decree the death of a woman, and so the worst and most dangerous prisoner of the age escaped the rightful penalty of her crimes.
-After letting off Marie Jeanneret with a term of imprisonment, it was clearly impossible, to punish any other murderer more severely, and a law abolishing capital punishment was shortly afterwards adopted by the local legislature.
+After letting off Marie Jeanneret with a term of imprisonment, it was clearly impossible to punish any other murderer more severely, and a law abolishing capital punishment was shortly afterwards adopted by the local legislature.

-[“Marie Jeanneret’s Death Grim Facts In The Career Of This Famous Poisoner. – How She Did Her Work, Her Trial, And The Motive For Crime – Causing The Abolition Of The Death Penalty.” (reprinted from The London Daily News), New York Times (N.Y.), May 11, 1884, p.
+[“Marie Jeanneret’s Death – Grim Facts In The Career Of This Famous Poisoner. – How She Did Her Work, Her Trial, And The Motive For Crime – Causing The Abolition Of The Death Penalty.” (reprinted from The London Daily News), New York Times (N.Y.), May 11, 1884, p.
 5]

 [Illustration: Walt Mason, “Historic Crimes and Mysteries – The Poetry of Poison,” Syndicated (Adams Newspaper Syndicate), The Caldwell Watchman (Columbia, La.), Jul.
 21, 1916, p.
 8]